-1. Head for the beach
+1. Nature excursions in Rome: head for the beach

 The well-organised sea-front of Ostia (it’s covered in private bathing establishments, apart from the odd strip of public beach) always does the job if you’ve got a couple of spare hours and you fancy reclining under an umbrella on a sunbed.
 Take the Lido train from Porta San Paolo to Lido Centro (about 30 minutes), walk over the road, past the church of Santa Maria Regina Pacis and you’ll reach the sea-front, where you have your pick of stabilimenti.
 If you’d rather not pay to lounge and you prefer a bit more space, the best public beaches are the eight cancelli of Castel Fusano.
 Stay on the train until the Cristoforo Colombo stop and then take the 07 MARE bus for the cancelli (I like cancello number 8, just because it’s a bit more spacious, but do experiment as they are all quite different).

 Otherwise, from Termini and Ostiense stations you can take a 45 minute -1 hour train north to Santa Marinella.
 There are some public beaches here but they require taking another bus; the stabilimenti are small and well-organised, while the sea is often cleaner here than Ostia.
 One of the best kinds of nature excursions in Rome.

 If you have a full day available and don’t mind a longer journey, Sperlonga in the south is worth the trip.
 Take a train to Fondi from Termini (approximately 1′ 10″), and then a bus to Sperlonga.
 These don’t run very frequently (around every two hours) but a taxi to Sperlonga only costs around €20.
 The town of Sperlonga, a collection of white cubes perched on top of an outcrop of rock, is full of charm; enjoy pasta alle vongole at one of the local restaurants or take a dip in one of its two broad bays.
 The water is usually sparkling clean (at least at the start of the summer).
 For my full guide to beaches near Rome, head here.

-2. Organise a picnic
+2. Plan a picnic in Rome

 Whether you like snacking under the shade of an ombrellone on the beach, or prefer a grassy meadow, there are plenty of Roman picnic ideas here.